Q+A: Agricultural mechanization fuels opportunity for youth in rural Africa

 RY: Training in mechanical, agronomic and business skills.
 Again training and constant follow up is key in order not only to produce successful youth mechanization service provider, but to ensure their continued success.
 In addition, infrastructure, aftersales — service and spare parts dealerships and financial schemes, promote the adoption of mechanization and support the development of value chain markets are crucial to success.

 And remember whatever the technology may be, the farmer has to be able to earn money from it, otherwise they will not use it!

 FB: Youth also tend to be better at managing modern technologies.
-We found consistently, in all countries where we work, that being a successful service provider is highly correlated to be a member of the youth.
-However, other factors are also important such as being entrepreneurial, educated, able to contribute to the cost of the machinery, and preferably having an experience in similar businesses and particularly in mechanics
+We found consistently, in all countries where we work, being a successful service provider is highly correlated to being young.
+However, other factors are also important such as being entrepreneurial, educated, able to contribute to the cost of the machinery, and preferably having an experience in similar businesses and particularly in mechanics.

 Working with CIMMYT’s Farm Mechanization and Conservation Agriculture for Sustainable Intensification (FACASI) project, researchers have sought to promote the delivery and adoption of small-scale machines to make farming practices – including planting, harvesting, water pumping, shelling and transporting – more productive and sustainable in eastern and southern Africa.
 Funded by the Australian Center for International Agricultural Research, FACASI offers support throughout the supply chain, from importers to manufacturers, service providers and extension workers to ensure mechanization reaches farmers.

 CIMMYT’s mechanization team has ongoing collaboration with GIZ/BMZ green innovation center in Ethiopia and works in Namibia with GIZ to provide knowledge, expertise and capacity building on conservation agriculture.